 Guiding the way for ships on Lake Superior, Nine light stations stand upon the Apostle Islands.
 Though operated automatically today, there was a time when lighthouse keepers lived on the islands and tended the lights.
 It was a lonely occupation, and while some keepers were bachelors, many brought families to the islands.
 A Lightkeepers’ wife was faced with the difficulty of caring for a family in conditions that are unimaginable today.

-On this episode of America’s National Parks, the Apostle Islands National Seashore.
+On this episode of America’s National Parks, the Apostle Islands National Lakeshore.
 Listen below, or on any podcast app:

 Connect & Subscribe

 Join the America’s National Parks Facebook Group here.